PDymala/MorseCode/README.md

 # MorseCode
-Very simple Morse API text translator.
+Very simple Morse code API text translator.
 Mainly to do some testing with jitpack, API development etc.

 ## Add to your project
-Add dependency e.g. with gradle:
+Add in your project with jitpack (Gradle).
+In your gradle file:

 ```